FAQ's - Water Quality

 Question: What is a coliform?

-Answer: A group of closely related bacteria.
+Answer: A coliform is a group of closely related bacteria.
 Measuring coliforms provides an estimate of the degree of fecal contamination from human and animal wastes.
 Total coliforms include fecal coliforms, common to the intestinal tract of both humans and warm-blooded animals, and non-fecal coliforms that are naturally present in soils and on vegetation.
-While the presence of coliform bacteria does not necessarily cause disease, it may indicate the presence of pathogens that cause human illness.
+The presence of total coliforms may indicate a breakdown in the water treatment process, or bacterial growth in the water distribution system.

 Question: How often is the water tested and what is it tested for?

-Answer: RDN Water Services complies with Drinking Water Protection Regulations (2005), as do other municipal and private water systems in the province.
+Answer: RDN Water Services complies with Drinking Water Protection Regulation, as do other municipal and private water systems in the province.
 The Regulation has sections dealing with water potability, the collection of samples and sets criteria that sample tests must meet.

 The Environmental Health Officer designates the locations for the weekly collection of samples from RDN water systems.
-These samples are tested by both RDN Water Services staff at its lab and at a private lab chosen by the Health Authority.
-Water samples are tested for total and fecal coliform.
-The presence of fecal coliform indicate that the water may contain bacteria harmful to human health and would trigger an immediate "boil water advisory" for water system users.
+These samples are tested by both RDN Water Services staff at its lab, and at a private lab chosen by the Health Authority.
+Water samples are tested for total coliform bacteria and Escherichia coli (E.coli).
+The presence of E.coli in a water sample indicates that bacteria capable of causing illness may be present in the water system, and would trigger an immediate "boil water advisory" for water system users.

 In addition to weekly tests provided to the Health Authority, the RDN Water Services conducts annual potability tests on water from its systems.
 These tests measure chemical and physical properties such as colour and the presence of metals or minerals.
-The results of these potability tests are compared to the Guidelines for Canadian Water Guidelines.
-Water from the RDN's Water Service Area wells continues to meet the Guidelines except for periodic exceedances of certain aesthetic objectives such as iron and manganese.
+The results of these potability tests are compared to the Canadian Drinking Water Guidelines.
+Water from the RDN's Water Service Areas continues to meet the Guidelines except for periodic exceedances of certain aesthetic objectives such as iron and manganese.